-1629 South Main Street, Suite 320

-Springboro, Ohio 45066
+1629 South Main Street, Suite 320 Springboro, Ohio 45066 (937)572-6488 http://springborocommunityassistance.org/

-http://springborocommunityassistance.org/

-The SCAC is located on the Springboro Junior High/High School Campus, in the EduCare Building (connected to stadium stands).
-Take Drive at Junior High up to campus and drive between Junior High and Educare Building.
+\The SCAC is located on the Springboro Junior High/High School Campus, in the EduCare Building (behind the stadium stands).
+Take the drive at Junior High up to campus and drive between the Junior High and Educare Building.